DiamondLightSource/Savu/doc/source/training.rst

     >>> savu <data_file> <process_list> .

-View the output data in Dawn (see below) and look at the log files: user.log and log.txt
+View the output data in Dawn (see below) and look at the log files (user.log and log.txt) in the output directory.

 2. multiple process